-Colebrook’s active partners have extensive timeshare lending experience.
-Bill Ryczek and Jim Bishop began their timeshare careers in the late 1970s while Fred Dauch and Mark Raunikar entered the industry a decade later.
-Tom Petrisko, who has more than 15 years of industry experience, joined Colebrook in July 2013 in order to accommodate the increased level of business activity and to provide for eventual management succession.
+Colebrook’s partners have extensive timeshare lending experience.
+Bill Ryczek began his timeshare careers in the late 1970s while Mark Raunikar entered the industry a decade later.
+Tom Petrisko, who has more than 20 years of industry experience, joined Colebrook in July 2013 in order to accommodate the increased level of business activity and to provide for eventual management succession.
 He was a colleague of Colebrook’s founding partners at Liberty Bank and shares their work ethic and commitment to customer service.
 Melinda Miramant joined the company in January 2020 after spending several years as a senior manager for Colebrook’s independent public accounting firm.
 Like Tom, she shares the company’s commitment to personal service.

 In January 2018 the company marked its 15th anniversary and in 2019 loaned its billionth dollar to the timeshare industry.
 That’s quite a jump for a company that started its existence on a part-time basis in 1993 with $2,683 in capital.
 All of the company’s capital has been internally generated, which allows the partners to make decisions quickly and without outside influence.

 Throughout the COVID crisis of 2020-21, Colebrook’s portfolios held up very well, with virtually no variance from historical performance.
 With resorts either closed or operating at limited capacity, loan volume declined, but 2020 profits were only 19% below 2019 levels.

 The partners’ experience enables them to evaluate each prospective transaction and borrower, and structure loans that mitigate risk.
 The analytical process includes a review of financial statements, evaluation of the collateral supporting the loan, and a review of the borrower’s prior history.
 Once a loan has been closed, the partners monitor the financial and collateral performance of the customer on a regular basis.

 Bill Ryczek, RRP